My Day with the King of Suffield

 Especially significant is the Suffield cigar tobacco exhibit, as the town was for many decades one of the major sources of Connecticut Valley tobacco, as well as the location of the first cigar factory in the United States.
 Other exhibits include a large gathering of early flasks and bottles, an unusual set of tenth wedding anniversary tinware, and a large collection of Bennington pottery, along with many other examples of local memorabilia.

 Whoa!
 Two things: One, so this place ISN’T just another historic house museum, but also contains a whole room full of tobacconalia!
-And two, that they can just drop in a factoid about a US First like that, without warning, blows me away.
+And two, how can just drop in a factoid about a US First like that, without warning?

 I must admit, of all the great stuff in the house it was that tidbit that left me giddy after my visit.
 In fact, I think I sought out the site only a day or two later up in the hinterlands of Suffield – check out my visit to the first cigar factory in the US here.